aimanecouissi/magento2-module-hyva-negotiable-quote-draft-filter/README.md

 Filters out negotiable quotes with status `draft_by_admin` from the Hyvä **My Quotes** list on the storefront.

+> This module is built specifically for **Hyvä** frontends and assumes you already have a working Hyvä theme.

 ## Installation
 ```bash
 composer require aimanecouissi/module-hyva-negotiable-quote-draft-filter